JJSlabbert/iTilt-digital-hydrometer/README.md

 Gyro and ESP LED of, ESP is in deep sleep.

-10 Short flashes of ESP= WiFiManager Configuration portal will start in three minutes.
+10 Short flashes of ESP LED, WiFiManager Configuration portal will start in three minutes.

 #iTilt ORIENTATION
-1) VERTICAL, BATTERY DOWN
+1) VERTICAL OR HORIZONTAL WITH BATTERY DOWN

   On reset, Configuration portal will run

-2) VERTICAL, BATTERY SIDEWAYS
+2) HORIZONTAL, BATTERY SIDEWAYS

   On reset, the iTilt will enter hibernation mode.
-This is the ideal mode to store device or charge battery.
+This is the ideal mode to store device or charge the battery.

 # NOTES ON MODEL CALIBRATION (CALCULATION OF THE POLYNOMIAL)